yetanalytics/project-persephone/README.md

 Persephone validates both Profiles and input Statements against the latest xAPI specs.
 However, there are some requirements that are deliberately not checked against:
 - "All Statements following a primary Pattern MUST use the same registration."
 Other libraries developed at Yet, namely DATASIM, may assign multiple registrations to Statements following the same Pattern, e.g. to distinguish between Actors, so Persephone avoids validating against this requirement in order to be backwards compatible.
 - "LRPs MUST send Statements following a Pattern ordered by Statement timestamp."
-This is enforced in the `match-statement-batch-*` functions, but not the single statement matching functions.
+This is enforced in the `match-statement-batch` function, but not in `match-statement`.
-- "LRPs MUST order Statements following a Pattern within the same batch with the same timestamp so ones intended to match earlier in the Pattern are earlier in the array..."
-Given that an LRP SHOULD give all Statements different timestamps and that this will be an extreme edge case, same-timestamp Statements do not get reordered in the batch matching functions.

 ### What about Concepts?